 Qualifications for Habitat homeownership

 Thank you for your interest in obtaining a Habitat for Humanity home.
-Since 1976, we have helped 13.2 million individuals and families achieve strength, stability and self-reliance through shelter.
+Since 1976, we have helped more than 39 million individuals and families achieve strength, stability and self-reliance through shelter.
 If you or someone you know finds themselves facing barriers to opportunity due to inadequate living conditions, we may be able to help.

 If you support our mission and now find yourself asking how you too can become a Habitat homeowner, please review the qualifications below.
 From both our perspective and yours, this process is a significant investment in people who can shape what is possible.
 Habitat homeownership is a foundation for a brighter future.